swojciechowski/emol/README.md

 Package with learning algorithms based on Evolutionary Multi-objective Approach.

 **Current Package Status:** WIP

 ---

-Provided methods are highly dependent on `pymoo` package, which is a main optimization framework used by this project.
+Implemented methods are strongly related to `pymoo` package (https://pymoo.org).
+This allows experimenting with different configurations of solvers (as provided by `pymoo` API), while maintaining basic configuration of "Machine Learning as Optimization" tasks presented in library.
+This approach is focusing on implementation of operators over solvers which are parameterized.

-All implementations are (or will be in future) compatible with `scikit-learn` package.
+All implementations are compatible with `scikit-learn` package, where provided code extends it to multi-objective scenarios.

-Finally, a note for future contributors: please prefer `numpy` operators (especially broadcasting) over standard python operators.
+Tools exposed in "helpers" and "misc" directories are an additional code, not related to main purpose of this library.

+Most of the math operators are and should be used as `numpy` operators (especially operators requiring broadcasting).
+This approach is faster and preferred over standard python operators.
+This note especially refers to scenarios where new objective functions will be implemented.
+Note, that those will be evaluated many times in optimization loop.